weel/android-messaging-tutorial/README.md

     startService(serviceIntent);
     startActivity(intent);

-Try running your app now!
+Try running your app now.
 Once you get to the list users activity, the service should be running.
-You can check this by going to your phone's **settings**/**apps**/**running**, and you should see that your app has 1 service running.
+You can check this by going to your phone's **Settings**>**Apps**>**Running** and you should see that your app has one service running.

 For this app, the service doesn't need to be running when the app is closed.
-Make sure to stop the service when **LoginActivity** is destroyed (will always get called when the app is killed):
+Make sure to stop the service when **LoginActivity** is destroyed.
+(It will always get called when the app is killed.)

     @Override
     public void onDestroy() {